finkbeca/Notes/content/docs/blockchain/near.md

 ## General

-Near uses a sharding approaching which allows the network to increases its capacity by spllitting the network nodes into multiple shards when usage is high enough and parallelizing computation across those shards Network can scale continuously with demand.
+Near uses a sharding approaching which allows the network to increases its capacity by splitting the network nodes into multiple shards when usage is high enough and parallelizing computation across those shards Network can scale continuously with demand.

 - Intra-sharding
 - cross-shard

 NEAR Protocol assumes that transactions will touch multiple shards by defaults

-NEAR uses a staking mechanism called "Thereholded Proof of stake" which is specifically designed to be both deterministic and broadly fair so it doesn't incentivize pooling of large validations
+NEAR uses a staking mechanism called "Threshholded Proof of stake" which is specifically designed to be both deterministic and broadly fair so it doesn't incentivize pooling of large validations

 The near platform == ethereum platform where smart contracts are written to where front facing applications are found.